simeononsecurity/simeononsecurity.ch/content/articles/how-to-implement-and-manage-effective-access-control-in-your-it-environment/index.en.md

 7. **Implement Access Control for Third-Party Vendors**: Third-party vendors can be a significant security risk for businesses.
 To minimize this risk, businesses should implement access control measures for third-party vendors.
 This includes requiring vendors to use strong passwords, limiting their access to only the resources they need, and monitoring their activity.

-8. **Regularly Review and Update Access Control Measures**: Access control measures should be regularly reviewed and updated to ensure that they are effective.
+8. **Regularly Review and Update Access Control Measures**: Access control measures should be regularly reviewed and updated to ensure that they're effective.
 This includes reviewing user access rights, updating password policies, and ensuring that physical access controls are effective.

 ______